AGLDWG/auorg-generator/README.md

 ### License
-This code is licensed using the Creative Commons 4.0 International license, see the [LICENSE file](LICENSE) for the deed.
+This code is licensed using the Apache 2.0 license, see the [LICENSE file](LICENSE) for the deed.

 ### Citation